 Cover Materials

-• Cotton: Natural cotton fibers are soft and breathable.
-There are several varieties of cotton, and the fibers can vary from short-staple to extra-long staple.
-Pima cotton and Egyptian cotton are types of extra-long staple cotton that are soft and breathable.
-Cotton naturally wicks away moisture for a cooling feel.
-This material is often used in covers as it increases airflow and is easy to clean.
+• Cotton: Natural cotton fibers are soft and breathable, naturally wicking away moisture.
+It’s often used in covers as it increases airflow and is easy to clean.
+There are several varieties of cotton, and the fibers can vary from short staple to extra-long staple.
+For example, pima and Egyptian cotton are types of extra-long staple cotton that are soft and breathable.

 • Phase Change Material: Phase change materials control temperature by absorbing body heat and releasing it.
 These materials change from a liquid to solid state to regulate temperature.
 Textiles that incorporate phase-change materials are often used in cooling pillows to draw heat away from the body.

-• Bamboo: Bamboo is a natural fiber that is moisture-wicking and lightweight.
-It is more absorbent than cotton, making it an ideal choice for hot sleepers who sweat throughout the night.
-Bamboo is breathable and increases airflow throughout the pillow.
+• Bamboo: Bamboo is a natural fiber that’s lightweight and moisture-wicking.
+It’s more absorbent than cotton, making it an ideal choice for hot sleepers who sweat during the night.
+Bamboo is also breathable and increases airflow throughout the pillow.

 Many shoppers are drawn to cooling pillows for their temperature-regulating properties.
-These pillows reduce heat retention and are an important part of creating a comfortable sleep environment.
-However, due to the cooling properties and materials used, cooling pillows are more expensive.
-There are a few pros and cons shoppers should consider before purchasing a cooling pillow.
+However, cooling pillows are usually more expensive than standard options.
+Here are a few more pros and cons to consider.

 ProsCons